Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Frequently Asked Questions

-What about stingers (jellyfish)?
+What about marine stingers (jellyfish) on the reef?

 During peak season (June–September) and school holidays, popular trips sell out — booking in advance is strongly recommended.
+Liveaboards should always be booked well ahead regardless of season.
 During the wet season and shoulder months, walk-up availability is more common, but advance booking still ensures you get the trip and date you want.
-Liveaboards should always be booked well ahead regardless of season.

-Can I combine a reef trip with Cairns' other attractions?
+Can I combine a reef trip with other Cairns attractions?

 Absolutely — and most visitors do.
 A common 3–4 day itinerary includes a full-day reef trip, a Kuranda Scenic Railway and Skyrail day, and either a Daintree Rainforest excursion or time at the Northern Beaches.
-With a week, you could add Tully River rafting, the Atherton Tablelands, or a second reef day focusing on islands or diving.
+With a week you can add Tully River rafting, the Atherton Tablelands, or a second reef day focusing on islands or diving.
 Cairns is a compact base and getting around is straightforward.

 Ready to Plan Your Reef Trip?

-Tell us your dates, interests, and how many days you have — we'll help you put together a Cairns itinerary that makes the most of your time.
+Tell us your dates, interests and how many days you have — we'll help you put together a Cairns itinerary that makes the most of your time.